Using the SkyCiv Load Generator in ASCE 7-16 Wind Load Calculation for Solar Panels

 To calculate wind and/or snow load on ground-mounted solar panels, you need to select “Ground” on the Solar Panel Location dropdown.

-For Ground Solar Panels, you need to specify the size of the solar panel, mounting height and its tilt angle.
+For Ground Solar Panels, you need to specify the size of the solar panel, mounting height, and tilt angle.
 For tilt angle less than or equal to 45 degrees, the wind load calculation procedure for open monoslope roof is used while for more than 45 degrees, the procedure for freestanding wall/solid sign is utilized.

 Rooftop Solar Panel